justynjen/justynjenBlog1/_posts/2018-04-12-18-places-to-visit-in-2018.md

 I really want to visit this southwest country in Africa for its diverse wildlife, including a large cheetah population.
 This country has camping, safari, beaches, canyons and Etosha National Park.
 Etosha is a wildlife reserve with many different landscapes and I want to visit it really bad!

 Please tell me what you think about my list and what you might add!
-I have the biggest and most never ending bucket list around…&nbsp;
+I have the biggest and most never ending bucket list around…